Temiwunmi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. duplicate last line
 10. no more javascript
 11. dont just count
 12. Whats new - display 10 files
+13. print a Unique character